- Bug-fix release¶

 - canonical SMILES¶

-In OpenEye documenation, the term canonical SMILES is used for a unique SMILES string that encodes the connection table of a molecule, but no chiral or isotopic information.
+In OpenEye documentation, the term canonical SMILES is used for a unique SMILES string that encodes the connection table of a molecule, but no chiral or isotopic information.
 Consequently, two stereoisomers always share the same canonical SMILES, since their stereo information are ignored during the canonicalization process.
 For generating a canonical SMILES, use the OECreateCanSmiString function.

 OpenEye’s canonical SMILES terminology corresponds to Daylight’s ‘unique’ SMILES definition.